MiriamMorales327/thermal-loop/resources/multi-domain_models/emulator-level/README.md

+# Multi-domain Models

+## Emulator Level
+* A Simscape model of the thermal loop as built in C004G
+* Used for developing a DT of the thermal loop

+### What follows if from MAtt's upload.
+* Update as needed.
 **PRESSURIZED WATER REACTOR FOR A SMALL MODULAR REACTOR**

 The models here conatain variations of a thermal loop for a pressurized water reactor system in a small modular reactor.